Introduction to Carb Cycling

 Whether you want to lose weight, burn fat, or build muscle mass, alternating between high carb and low carb days can help.

-By adjusting the amount of carbs you eat to reflect your body composition and exercise goals, you can enjoy the benefits of eating carbs while avoiding most of the drawbacks.
+By adjusting the number of carbs you eat to reflect your body composition and exercise goals, you can enjoy the benefits of eating carbs while avoiding most of the drawbacks.

 With carb cycling, you don’t have to give up your favorite foods, and that means you should find this eating plan more comfortable to live by in the long run.